Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

     |:math:`C_{var,opex,hour}` [M€]| 0.202                    | 0.202                    | 0.201                    | 1.802                    | 1.802                    | 1.801                    |
     +------------------------------+--------------------------+--------------------------+--------------------------+--------------------------+--------------------------+--------------------------+

-What stand out from the results is that the heat losses are only about 1 percent of the heat demand for the worse insulation class S1 and about 0.5 percent for class S3.
+What stands out from the results is that the heat losses are only about 1 percent of the heat demand for the worse insulation class S1 and about 0.5 percent for class S3.
 This is also reflected by the total variable opex cost for one year, which only slightly improves for higher insulation classes.
-However, in practice one would that the investment costs of pipes cost more than those with a lower class.
+However, in practice one would expect that the investment costs of pipes cost more than those with a lower class.
 The question is then whether the gain in less heat losses outweigh the extra investment costs needed for pipes with higher insulation classes.
 However, since we do the validations based on the available data for the pipe classes present for the optimizer routine, which assumes prices irrespective of the pipe classes, we cannot make this comparison here.
 Also note that the temperature in the pipes barely drop over the distance of the pipes.
 This is also reflected in the variable cost for 1 hour in winter during peak hour